-Cyanide process is also called as Macarthur-forest Process.
-It is the process of extracting gold or silver from the ores by dissolving in a dilute solution of potassium cyanide or sodium cyanide.
-This process was introduced in the year 1887 by the Scottish chemists naming Robert W. Forrest, John S. MacArthur, and William Forrest.
+The cyanide process, which is also known as the Macarthur-forest process, is widely used in extracting gold or silver from the ores by dissolving them in a dilute solution of potassium cyanide or sodium cyanide.
+This process was introduced in the year 1887 by Scottish chemists named Robert W. Forrest, John S. MacArthur and William Forrest.

-This method involves three steps- In the first step, the finely ground ore is contacted with the solution containing the cyanide, the second step involves the separation of solids from the clear solution and the third step involves the recovery of precious metals from solution by precipitating with the zinc dust.
+This method involves three main steps.
+In the first step, the finely ground ore is contacted with the solution containing the cyanide, the second step involves the separation of solids from the clear solution, and the third step involves the recovery of precious metals from the solution by precipitating with the zinc dust.

 - The ore is grounded and crushed.
-If the ore containing the gold has other forms of metals or any kind of sulphide minerals then it requires additional kind of treatments before going through the process of leaching.
-The gold is mixed with the sodium cyanide which leads to the following Elsener’s equation and reaction.
-This is done to make soluble gold
+If the ore containing the gold has other forms of metals or any kind of sulphide minerals, then it requires additional treatments before going through the process of leaching.
+The gold is mixed with the sodium cyanide, which leads to the following Elsener’s equation and reaction.
+This is done to make soluble gold.

-- Now the gold is soluble.
+- Now, the gold is soluble.
 This method of making soluble gold is known as leaching.
-In the process of leaching, a dilute form of sodium cyanide is added into the ore containing the gold.
-Since gold is soluble after the leaching process, it is free to move through the membrane while the rest of ore cannot pass through the membrane.
-Lime is added to sodium cyanide to make the pH in between 10-11 to favour the reactants and bring them to equilibrium.
+In the process of leaching, a dilute form of sodium cyanide is added to the ore containing the gold.
+Since gold is soluble after the leaching process, it is free to move through the membrane, while the rest of the ore cannot pass through the membrane.
+Lime is added to sodium cyanide to make the pH between 10-11 to favour the reactants and bring them to equilibrium.

-Gold is thus reduced gaining electrons or by the decrease in the oxidation number
+Gold is thus reduced by gaining electrons or by the decrease in the oxidation number.

 At Anode –

-Zinc is next oxidized to lose electrons or there is an increase in the oxidation number
+Zinc is next oxidised to lose electrons, or there is an increase in the oxidation number.

-The cyanide remaining in the tailings. i.e. the slurry obtained after the process of gold leaching needs to be recycled or destroyed in some way.
+The cyanide remains in the tailings, i.e., the slurry obtained after the process of gold leaching needs to be recycled or destroyed in some way.